Anne Mills Archbold: Washington, D.C.

 On her return to the US Archbold rented the Greystones estate, near Rock Creek Park, Washington, D.C., for six months before she purchased 60 acres of land on Reservoir Road where she built Hillandale, a house designed by Josephine Wright Chapman in the style of a Spanish villa.
 She also maintained houses in Maine and Rhode Island and often traveled to Florida, New York and the Bahamas.

 At Hillandale, Archbold trained German Shepherd dogs for use by the visually impaired and police forces.
 Archbold was a member of the National Woman's Party and a keen supporter of the Equal Rights Amendment.
 In 1923 she was among a group of women that "invade[d] the offices of the senators and congressmen from their states, to ask them to vote for Equal Rights" and she personally petitioned president Warren G. Harding on the amendment.
 Archbold also donated large sums of money to hospitals and social welfare programs.

-Possibly inspired by Moira's marriage to an explorer of southeast Asia, Archbold commissioned a diesel-powered replica of a 15th-century Chinese junk, the Cheng Ho, and took two cruises on the vessel, collecting botanical and zoological samples in the Maluku Islands and Melanesia.
+Possibly inspired by Moira's marriage to an explorer of southeast Asia, Archbold commissioned a diesel-powered replica of a 15th-century Chinese junk, the Cheng Ho, and took two expeditions on the vessel, collecting botanical and zoological samples in the Maluku Islands and Melanesia.